dougbtv/chainsaw-cni/README.md

 ## TODO

+* Add special keywords to use variables from CNI, e.g. `CURRENT_INTERFACE` to do `dev net1` etc etc.
-Filter expressions: Limit to just a subset of `ip` commands.
+* Filter expressions: Limit to just a subset of `ip` commands.